ZEISS UVProtect Technology

 A portion of UV radiation has an indirect impact on the eye from the sides and back surfaces of the lens.
-To prevent reflections from the back surface of the lens into the eye, ZEISS incorporates back surface UV protection as standard with ZEISS DuraVision and LotuTec coatings.
+To prevent reflections from the back surface of the lens into the eye, ZEISS incorporates back surface UV protection as standard with ZEISS DuraVision coatings.
 This combination gives the customer much-needed, full UV protection.

 Proven customer satisfaction with ZEISS UVProtect Technology.Wearer trial tests as well as feedback from our customers show high satisfaction ratings with UVProtect Technology by ZEISS: